wh0sumit/propack/README.md

 ## Get Started

-Just follow the link given below and get started. find all of your favourite projects in projects section -
+Just follow the link given below and get started. find all of your favorite projects in the projects section -

 [ProPack](https://propack.netlify.app/)